 Start Location: Living Juices.
 Living Juices, located next to Banyan Bar and Koh Tao Crossfit, is easily located on various Koh Tao maps around the island.
 It’s the perfect place to grab a pre-hike fueling smoothie bowl or a post-hike refreshing juice!

 Here, the jungle gets a little more lush and less and less signs of civilization appear.
-Eventually, you’ll see the following hut, which means you’re almost done ascending.
+Eventually, after about twenty minutes you’ll see the following hut, which means you’re almost done ascending.
 You can grab a water or coconut here, or keep forging up towards the top.

 So, want to get the perfect photo?
 Go to the left.
 Want to hang out, have a fresh coconut and chat with some locals?
 Go to the right.